vladmandic/nanodet/README.md

 Actual model parsing implementation in `nanodet.js` does not follow original
 and is fully custom and optimized for JavaScript execution

+Original model is internally using Int64 values, but TFJS does not support Int64 so there are some overflows due to Int32 casting,
+Most commonly around class 62, so that one is excluded from results

+Note that `NanoDet-G` variation is about 4x faster in Browser execution using `WebGL` backend than `NanoDet-M` variation

 <br><hr><br>

 ## Conversion Notes